devjiro76/error-tracer/README.md

 ![ErrorTracer](https://user-images.githubusercontent.com/25057349/41692482-88432d6c-753b-11e8-9493-07a22aa3c6d6.png)

 1. **Collect client error.**
-Our users don't report an error.
+Users don't report an error.
+They just go away and forget the error.

 2. **Capture the source code when error occurred.**
-Sometimes our source codes are overwrittren.
-So it makes difficult to recognize what was the problem.
+Sometimes source codes are overwritten.
+So it makes difficult to recognize what has been the problem.

-3. **Capture the user environment when error occurred.**
+3. **Snapshot of user's environment when error occurred.**
 What was the user browser?
-What did user has data in local/sessionStorage or cookie?
+What was the data in local/sessionStorage or cookie?
 What time was error occurred?